bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 * An absolute path, which always begins with the root folder
 * A relative path, which is relative to the program's current working directory

 There are also the dot (.) and dot-dot (..) folders.
 These are not real folders but special names that can be used in a path.
-A single period (“dot”) for a folder name is shorthand for “this directory.”
-Two periods (“dot-dot”) means “the parent folder.”
+A single period ("dot") for a folder name is shorthand for "this directory."
+Two periods ("dot-dot") means "the parent folder."

 _Return to the Top_